-The CMC should provide updated, appropriate equipment in close proximity to the CMC non-print materials and in sufficient numbers to meet the needs of users to access all of the various non-print materials available in the collection.
+The CMC should provide updated, appropriate equipment, in close proximity to the CMC nonprint materials and in sufficient numbers to meet the needs of users to access all of the various nonprint materials available in the collection.

-- Appropriateness-Appropriate equipment should be provided so all types of non-print media in the CMC collection can be accessed. - Quantity-A sufficient quantity of equipment should be maintained to meet typical demand levels. - Location-The equipment should be in close proximity to the CMC non-print media collection so that access is convenient. - Maintenance-The equipment should be regularly maintained and kept in good working condition, with a budget and technical support to ensure this. - Updating-The equipment should be regularly updated to meet the needs of new technologies.
+I. Appropriateness-Appropriate equipment should be provided so all types of nonprint media in the CMC collection can be accessed.

+II.
+Quantity-A sufficient quantity of equipment should be maintained to meet typical demand levels.

+III.
+Location-The equipment should be in close proximity to the CMC nonprint media collection so that access is convenient.

+IV.
+Maintenance-The equipment should be regularly maintained and kept in good working condition, with a budget and technical support to ensure this.

+V. Updating-The equipment should be regularly updated to meet the needs of new technologies.

+VI.
+Computer hardware and software- Appropriate computer hardware and software should be provided to support access to hypermedia applications.
+Hypermedia is defined as the amalgamation and/or use of graphics, audio, video, plain text, and hyperlinks to present information in a nonlinear format.

+Access-Bibliographic

-Access-Bibliographic Cataloging
+Cataloging